Techtonica/curriculum/_templates/README.md

 ## Style Guide

-We haven't built our full [style guide (NOT YET BUILT)](https://github.com/Techtonica/curriculum/issues/596) or automated all styling checks.
+We haven't built our full [style guide (pending)](https://github.com/Techtonica/curriculum/issues/596) or automated all styling checks.
 In the meantime, read the tips below and check existing docs for examples.
 When in doubt, ask the project maintainers.

+### Slides Style Guide

+All slides should match our [Google Slides Master Template](https://docs.google.com/presentation/d/1uFlV8eVrPtwjb4wPoUCd7Fk3PNqf1Eoo9mZ-_7D3_GQ/edit#slide=id.p)

 ### Links - Always Relative!